Columbia orders closure of public housing units after two deaths, multiple gas leaks discovered - South Carolina Radio Network

 Columbia Fire Chief Aubrey Jenkins said inspectors suspected gas or carbon monoxide may be to blame and tested other units Thursday, finding at least 65 cases.
 That led the city to order all 411 residents out of the remaining 235 units.

-“As we went through building after building, we discovered once we searched one, — checked one building — we discovered that we have multiple units out here that have gas leaks,” said Columbia Fire Chief Aubrey Jenkins.
+“As we went through building after building, we discovered once we searched one, — checked one building — we discovered that we have multiple units out here that have gas leaks,” Jenkins said.

 “We’ve determined that this gas leak is not only significant but consistent throughout this property and it is in their best judgment (Columbia Fire) and our best judgment, supporting the decision 100 percent, that this property should be closed,” Benjamin said.
 “We will be closing this property immediately working with the housing authority relocating the citizens who live here.”